colts70/The-Sematic-Stack/README.md

 One-Sentence Definition
 SFH / DFH is the official public semantic and provenance index for any topic on the internet — a universal first-hop where meaning begins.

-🌐 DFH / SLPI: Optional 10-Anchor Extension for High-Trust Domains Why Most Companies Only Need 5 Anchors — And Why Some Need All 10 ✅ The 5-Anchor Meaning Layer (Default)
+🌐 DFH / SLPI: Most Companies Only Need 5 Anchors —

+✅ The 5-Anchor Meaning Layer (Default)
 Anchor	Purpose
 /type	What kind of thing this domain represents